-Also, do check the minimum installation height for your specific UVB lamp and the recommended Ferguson UVB zone (see UV readings page) for your species.
+Also, do check the minimum installation height for your specific UVB lamp and the recommended Ferguson UVB zone (see UV meters page) for your species.

 Zoo Med reptile lamp stands work well with most dome type light fixtures.
+These stands have a little foot plate that goes under the enclosure to keep it in place.
 They are adjustable in height and depth and allow you to position lights exactly where you want them.
 They come in two sizes.
 I like the bigger stand, model LF-20, better because it has a larger foot that makes it more stable.

 Avoid attaching light fixtures by their clamps.
 Clamp fixtures can slide down to one side, or even fall off, and start a fire.
-Using a reptile lamp stand and a bulb fixture that has a metal hanging loop is a safer way to install lights.
-If you have to use clamps, try double securing them with welding ground clamps (pic).
+Using a reptile lamp stand and a light fixture that has a metal hanging loop is a safer way to install lights.
+If you absolutely have to use clamps, try double securing them with welding ground clamps.
 Welding clamps have a very strong grip, but other heavy duty steel spring clamps work as well.